Kamran-Yousufzai/AdventureWorks-Sales-Analysis-/README.md

-🚲 AdventureWorks Sales Analysis Project
+# 🚲 AdventureWorks Sales Analysis

-📋 Project Overview
+# 📋 Project Overview

 This project involves building a comprehensive Business Intelligence solution for AdventureWorks, a global manufacturing company.
 The goal is to transform raw sales, product, customer, and returns data into an interactive dashboard that tracks Key Performance Indicators (KPIs), analyzes regional performance, and identifies product trends.

-🛠️ 1.
+# 🛠️ 1.
 Data Transformation (Power Query)
 Before modeling, raw CSV files were processed to ensure data integrity and high performance:

 🧹 Data Cleaning: Handled missing values and corrected data types (e.g., Dates, Currency).